davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 I could mention that I don't think it's necessary to have a huge number of examples.
 I think a few would be fine with some brief explanation.
 I think perhaps more interesting than a lot of breadth would be how constraints, goals, or the problem domain lead to different approaches.
 I'm not an expert at all in any of those fields, so I may not be familiar with some of the terms.
 For people who find this page later on and are trying to find more details there can be a few resources listed such as books, websites, or search strategies.

 I've thought about how I might answer this question based on my independent study and what I looked into, so I could seek to work on my response tonight and probably tomorrow.
 As long as the question meets the site guidelines perhaps there could be then at least one response.
-Other responses though might be more comprehensive or more incisive and trenchant.
+Other responses though might be more comprehensive, more incisive and trenchant, or better educationally.
 So a better response would be more deserving of the credit from the asker and also reputation points.

 I was thinking of waiting a week or two before awarding an answer; however, if a response is made beforehand which I think is good I could just decide to award it to that one.